Wiki

 .
 The second is a performance issue and causes problems for seeding torrents.
 Both problems can be solved with well planned, consistent paths.

-Most Docker images suggest paths like /movies
+Most Docker images suggest paths like

-and /downloads
+and

 .
 This causes slow moves and doesn't allow hard links because they

-are considered two different file systems inside the container.
-Some also recommend paths for the download client container that are different from the Radarr container, like /torrents
+the container.
+Some also recommend paths for the download client container that are different from the Radarr container, like

 .

-The best solution is to use a single, common volume inside the containers, such as /data
+The best solution is to use a single, common volume

 .

-Your Movies would be in /data/Movies
+Your Movies would be in

-, torrents in /data/downloads/torrents
+, torrents in

-and/or usenet downloads in /data/downloads/usenet
+and/or usenet downloads in

 .